-Everyone becomes eligible to receive Medicare benefits once they turn 65 years old.
-However, depending on your circumstances, you may qualify for Medicare earlier.
+Have you been wondering “When can I apply for Medicare?”
+It’s a commonly asked question.
+Most Americans become eligible to receive Medicare benefits once they turn 65 years old.
+However, depending on your circumstances, you may qualify for Medicare even earlier.

-If you are under the age of 65 and meet any of the following criteria, you may be eligible for Medicare:
+Worth noting, if you’re under the age of 65 and meet any of the following criteria, you may be eligible for Medicare sooner:1

-- You have received at least 24 months of Social Security disability benefits
+- You’ve received at least 24 months of Social Security disability benefits

 - You have a disability pension from the Railroad Retirement Board